 Taking a Stand

-Our goal is to uncover and share the many dimensions of Napa Valley — from its vibrant food, wine and art scenes to the challenges that affect its long-term health and sustainability.
-Our coverage spans housing, agriculture, water and climate along with stories that highlight the valley’s restaurants, wineries, small businesses and cultural life.
-We present a complete picture, even when that means examining the less flattering truths.
+Our goal is to uncover and share the many dimensions of Napa Valley — from its food, wine and arts scenes to the challenges that affect the region’s long-term health and sustainability.
+Our coverage includes housing, agriculture, water and climate along with stories that highlight restaurants, wineries, small businesses and cultural life.
+We aim to present a complete picture, even when that means examining less flattering truths.

 Our team includes experienced journalists, artisans, business leaders, activists, professionals and creative contributors.
-As residents and professionals, we have a vested interest in the region’s future and are committed to telling the stories that matter most.
+As residents and professionals, we have a vested interest in the region’s future and a commitment to reporting that serves readers first.

-We publish original, independent reporting five days a week, with each edition offering its own focus and recurring features:
+We publish three days a week, with each edition offering its own focus:

-We are different from traditional ad-driven outlets.
-Napa Valley Features is entirely subscription-supported with a points-based system that ensures fair revenue distribution among contributors — rewarding quality, consistency and impact.
+Napa Valley Features is entirely subscription-supported with no advertising.
+We use a points-based system designed to distribute revenue fairly among contributors, rewarding quality, consistency and impact.

 Thank you for reading,